Rosemont Copper: History

 In 2007, Augusta Resource Corporation, Rosemont Copper's parent company, filed a Mine Plan of Operations with the U.S. Forest Service for a proposed open-pit mine in the Santa Rita Mountains section of the Coronado National Forest.
 Rosemont Copper submitted a revised mine plan in July 2007.
 The official start to Rosemont Copper's National Environmental Policy Act (NEPA) process began in February 2008.

-In March 2008, The Coronado National Forest began their NEPA process, starting with the Environmental Impact Statement.
+In March 2008, The Coronado National Forest began their NEPA scoping process for the Environmental Impact Statement.

-The Department of Agriculture, Forest Service's website states regarding Rosemont Cooper's Environmental Impact Statement: Scoping the proposal is the starting point in the Environmental Impact Statement process under NEPA.
 Over 11,000 scoping comment submissions were received.
-From scoping, issues were identified and used to develop alternatives to the proposal.
-Feasible alternatives, which allow the claimant to reasonably exercise their statutory rights and vested property rights in minerals while seeking to minimize adverse environmental impacts on National Forest surface resources, are then described and analyzed in the Draft Environmental Impact Statement.
-The Final Environmental Impact Statement and Record of Decision will follow once comments on the Draft Environmental Impact Statement are analyzed and incorporated into the document.

 The Draft EIS for Rosemont contained approximately 400 reports on topics such as air quality, water resources, soils and reclamation, and biological resources.
 The public comment period for Rosemont's draft EIS closed on January 31, 2012.

-The Coronado National Forest planned to release the Final Environmental Impact Statement in December 2012, but postponed the release.
-The United States Fish and Wildlife Service, State Historic Preservation Office, and the Army Corps of Engineers, were still completing their analysis.
 The Forest Service Southwestern Regional Office released their Final Environmental Impact Statement (FEIS) and draft Record of Decision (ROD) for the Rosemont Copper Project on December 13, 2013.

-On June 6, 2017, the Coronado National Forest completed their 10-year Environmental Impact Statement (EIS) review process by producing their Record of Decision for the Project (ROD).
+On June 6, 2017, the Coronado National Forest completed their Record of Decision for the Project (ROD).